miguelraz/academic-kickstart/content/post/hardware/index.md

 To write fast code, you must therefore make sure to have your working data in RAM, and limit disk writes as much as possible.

-The following example serves to illustrate the difference in speed:
+The following example serves to illustrate the difference in speed: The first function opens a file, accesses one byte from the file, and closes it again.
+The second function randomly accesses 1,000,000 integers from RAM.

 ```julia